 One of the head scratchers city CIOs are trying to work through is what the smart city platform should look like.
 To flesh out their requirements for an analytical data platform, 120 members of the public and private sector, including representatives from 18 cities, five federal agencies and two countries, recently gathered in Kansas City, Mo., to identify the kinds of data typically collected to assess city performance, the gaps that exist in the data sets and how the data should be measured.

-“Right now, if you go to any smart city conference, and you’re going to find as many definitions of a smart city as there are attendees,” said Bob Bennet, chief innovation officer for Kansas City.
+“Right now, if you go to any smart city conference, you’re going to find as many definitions of a smart city as there are attendees,” said Bob Bennett, chief innovation officer for Kansas City.
 “What we’re trying to do is put some structure to it.”